 Last weekend saw some awful weather in Dallas.
 I was on trip to visit family in Abilene, TX, and it was probably the worst position to be in.
 A large thunderstorm sat between these two cities for a few days without moving.
 Although we made it there alright and Abilene wasn’t much affected, the regional jet flew just 20 miles south, treating us to an awesome view of continuous lighting strikes.
 The next evening we went out on the front porch to watch the clouds flash in the distance.
 And on Sunday the storm was still there, by that time creating hundreds of delays and cancellations.

-I’ve written about dealing with cancelled flights before, and Eric has written an entire series on cancelled flights.
+I’ve written about dealing with cancelled flights before.
 But this time there was a connection involved and an airport full of frustrated passengers.
 I told Megan that, just like a shark, we had to keep moving to survive.
 The entire city had sold out of hotel rooms months in advance for college graduation ceremonies.
 Planes were already full.
 This would be a difficult mess to recover from.

 Track the Inbound Flight